sandeepsnairms/banking-multi-agent-workshop/python/readme.md

 ### How it works
 1. `banking_agents_native_api.py`: This is a FastAPI server that exposes a REST API to interact with the banking multi-agent program build using LangGraph.
 It will:
-   - Saves chat memory in Azure CosmosDB using the native LangGraph [checkpoint implementation for Azure Cosmos DB](https://pypi.org/project/langgraph-checkpoint-cosmosdb/).
+   - Save chat memory in Azure CosmosDB using the native LangGraph [checkpoint implementation for Azure Cosmos DB](https://pypi.org/project/langgraph-checkpoint-cosmosdb/).
-   - Provides operations including `/tenant/{tenantId}/user/{userId}/sessions` to create a sessionId (used as [thread_id](https://langchain-ai.github.io/langgraph/concepts/persistence/#threads) in langgraph) in UserData for each user.
+   - Provide operations including `/tenant/{tenantId}/user/{userId}/sessions` to create a sessionId (used as [thread_id](https://langchain-ai.github.io/langgraph/concepts/persistence/#threads) in langgraph) in UserData for each user.
-   - Creates user data in Cosmos DB with [hierarchical partitioning](https://learn.microsoft.com/azure/cosmos-db/hierarchical-partition-keys) so that multitenancy for users and sessions can be supported.
+   - Create user data in Cosmos DB with [hierarchical partitioning](https://learn.microsoft.com/azure/cosmos-db/hierarchical-partition-keys) so that multitenancy for users and sessions can be supported.
-   - Maintains an "active agent" in the UserData for each session for more deterministic agent routing after collecting user input/prompt.
+   - Maintain an "active agent" in the UserData for each session for more deterministic agent routing after collecting user input/prompt.
-   - Returns user prompt and the agents responses in the last "turn" of the conversation to the client.
+   - Return user prompt and agent responses in the last "turn" of the conversation to the client.
 2. `banking_agents_native.py`: This defines the agents and tools in the graph with routing logic.
 It will:
-   - Always routes to supervisor agent first, which either:
+   - Always route to supervisor agent first, which either:
      - Handles the question and hands of to another agent, or...
      - Routes directly to another agent if that agent was the last "active agent" in the session.
    - Each sub-agent either:
-     - Route to another agent.
+     - Routes to another agent.
      - Calls a tool (functionality).
 3. `banking_agents_test_cli.py`: This is a simple CLI tool that consumes the FastAPI server endpoint.
 It will:
    - Creates a sessionId using `POST /tenant/{tenantId}/user/{userId}/sessions` endpoint